Building Interactive Trainers From My Audiobook Library

 The Gotchas

-The next surprise was memory.
-Six of the seven books transcribed without any trouble, but the 48 Laws of Power did not, and the reason was almost funny once I saw it.
-It is the unabridged edition at twenty-three hours, and mlx-whisper loads the whole file into a single buffer, so a twenty-three-hour file ends up asking for around 13 GB against a 9.5 GB ceiling on a 16 GB machine, at which point it simply dies with a Metal allocation error.
-The fix is dull once you understand the cause, and it amounts to splitting anything over about thirteen hours into shorter chunks, transcribing each one on its own, and then stitching the segments back together with their offset timestamps.
-That single book came to 213,000 words.
+The next constraint was memory.
+Six of the seven books transcribed without difficulty, but The 48 Laws of Power did not.
+The unabridged edition is twenty-three hours long, and mlx-whisper loaded the complete file into a single buffer; in my environment, that required approximately 13 GB against a 9.5 GB ceiling on a 16 GB machine, producing a Metal allocation error.
+The remedy was to split files longer than approximately thirteen hours into shorter chunks, transcribe each independently, and then reassemble the segments with their offset timestamps.
+That book alone produced 213,000 words.

-Those same 213,000 words then went on to break the distiller, since they blew straight past a single subagent’s context window, so I split the transcript by chapter using the segment timestamps, ran three subagents over ranges of laws with one more handling the foundations and the quiz bank, and merged everything back together, which left all forty-eight laws intact.
+Those 213,000 words also exceeded the context window available to one subagent.
+I divided the transcript by chapter using the segment timestamps, assigned three subagents to ranges of laws and another to the foundations and quiz bank, then merged the resulting material; all forty-eight laws remained represented.

 Making It Repeatable